Mercerenies/a-turtles-troll/README.md

   dropping when you look at them
 * The slow slab effect and wither rose effect are both disabled if you're wearing boots, similar to grass poison now
+* All of the effects that involve mob spawning are corrected to only affect natural mob spawning, not eggs or spawners

 # Version 1.3